 - When there is a serious threat of physical harm to yourself or another person (e.g., suicide or homicide); - When mandated by state or federal law (e.g., in cases of known or suspected physical or sexual abuse or neglect of children, the elderly, or developmentally disabled); - When specifically ordered by a court of law; - For the purpose of professional supervision.
-Cases at Provident are reviewed regularly with a Clinical Supervisor to ensure quality of the care you are receiving; - When collaborating with or consulting with your treatment team, including but not limited to: case managers, clinicians, supervisors, practicum students/interns, and others that are Provident clinical and administrative workforce members involved in your treatment program.
+Cases at Provident are reviewed regularly with a Clinical Supervisor to ensure quality of the care you are receiving; - When collaborating with or consulting with your treatment team, including but not limited to: case managers, clinicians, psychiatric mental health nurse practitioners, medical assistants, collaborating psychiatrists, supervisors, practicum students/interns, and others that are Provident clinical and administrative workforce members involved in your treatment program.
 These individuals are bound by confidentiality requirements.
-A Release of Information is required to share information with individuals outside of your treatment team at Provident; - When services are provided out in the community where confidential space is not available, such as in school settings or community based programs.
+A Release of Information is required to share information with individuals outside of your treatment team at Provident; - When services are provided out in the community where confidential space is not available or interventions are conducted in public settings, such as in school settings or community based programs.
 In such circumstances, it may be possible for confidential information to be overheard or clients to be seen by others present in the setting.
 Please note that Provident staff are to exercise discretion to limit and prevent confidential client information from being disclosed in these settings. - Information gathered from questionnaires, assessments, and surveys that are used for the purpose of data collection, outcome measurement, or research.
-Please note that any identifying information will be removed from data used: - The use of insurance implies consent by the insured that information regarding diagnosis, treatment plan, and clinical information may be disclosed to your insurance company in order to facilitate insurance claim filing or management of care with your insurance or managed care company.
+Please note that any identifying information will be removed from data used; - The use of insurance or third-party funding source implies consent by the client that information regarding diagnosis, treatment plan, and clinical information may be disclosed to your insurance company or funding source in order to facilitate insurance claim filing or management of care with your insurance or managed care company.